labring-actions/templates/example.md

 - **Render Form and YAML File Lists**
   - Finally, the system renders the Form based on the parsed `inputs` field, allowing users to fill in custom parameters.
     - In this stage, the expressions can reference `built-in system variables`, `built-in system functions`, `defaults`, and `inputs`.
-  - The form also supports conditional rendering, where the `if` parameter controls whether a form item is displayed.
-    - The content of the `if` parameter is an expression, do not use `${{ }}` to wrap it.
-    - When the result of the expression is `true`, the parameter is rendered; when the result is `false`, the parameter is not rendered, and the corresponding `required` parameter will not take effect.
-    - If the result is not a boolean value, it will be coerced into a boolean value.
   - When the `Form` changes, it triggers a re-rendering of the `YAML` file list.

 > Note: